-- PACIFIC UNION COLLEGE.
-Angwin, California. - 1881 School voted and board named (October 20-21). - 1882 Healdsburg Academy (also spelled Healdsburgh) opened with 33-38 students (April 11).

-Converted into college in July, with 26 students.
-Chartered as a college (October 2).
+PACIFIC UNION COLLEGE.
+Angwin, California.

+- 1881 School voted and board named (October 20-21). - 1882 Healdsburg Academy (also spelled Healdsburgh) opened with 33-38 students (April 11). - Converted into college in July, with 26 students. - Chartered as a college (October 2).

+First Bible classes as a part of the curriculum.
-- 1883 Dormitory dedicated.

-- 1884 Renamed Healdsburg College.

-- 1889 First "collegiate" graduate.

-- 1906 Faculty operated school on its own to avert closing.
+- 1883 Dormitory dedicated, the first in the SDA Church. - 1884 Renamed Healdsburg College. - 1889 First "collegiate" graduate. - 1906 Faculty operated school on its own to avert closing.
 Name changed to Pacific Union College and Normal Institute. - 1908 Closed at Healdsburg (July 14). - 1909 College moved to Howell Mountain, Angwin.
 Opened as Pacific College with 50 students (September 29). - 1910 Renamed Pacific Union College.
-First complete school-year's work started September 27. - 1912 First college degree granted on new campus. - 1913 Alumni Association founded. - 1914 First summer school held. - 1929 Field school in natural history held. - 1932 Accredited by SDA Board of Regents, the first SDA senior college to qualify. - 1933 Accredited by the Northwest Association of Schools and Colleges, the first senior college in the denomination to receive accreditation from a recognized organization (Apr.
+First complete school-year's work started September 27. - 1912 First college degree granted on new campus. - 1913 Alumni Association founded. - 1914 First summer school held. - 1929 Field school in natural history held. - 1932 Accredited by SDA Board of Regents, the first SDA senior college to qualify.

+Accredited as a junior college by the Northwest Association of Schools and Colleges.

+- 1933 Accredited by the Northwest Association of Schools and Colleges, the first senior college in the denomination to receive accreditation from a recognized organization (Apr.
 6). - 1934 The first SDA Advanced Bible School opened (June 6).
-Moved to Washington, D. C. and became Seventh-day Adventist Theological Seminary in 1937. - Pacific Union College and Southern California Junior College placed under the same board of trustees. - 1939 Travel-education tour to Mexico. - 1940 Graduate program initiated. - 1946 Field station established at Albion, California. - 1959 First faculty retreat - 1962 Accredited with the Western Association of Schools and Colleges (January 24). - 1964 First student missionary, sent to Pakistan. - 1969 Speech and Hearing program approved by California State Department of Health. - Speech and Hearing program accredited by Professional Services Board of the American Board of Examiners in Speech Pathology and Audiology for Clinical Services. - Undergraduate and graduate programs of Music Department accredited by National Association of Schools of Music.
+Moved to Washington, D. C. and became Seventh-day Adventist Theological Seminary in 1937.

+Pacific Union College and Southern California Junior College placed under the same board of trustees.

+- 1939 Travel-education tour to Mexico. - 1940 Graduate program initiated. - 1946 Field station established at Albion, California. - 1959 First faculty retreat. - 1962 Accredited with the Western Association of Schools and Colleges (January 24). - 1964 First student missionary, sent to Pakistan. - 1968 Granted associate membership in the National Association of Music.
+(Full membership granted in 1973). - 1969 Speech and Hearing program approved by California State Department of Health.

+PACIFIC UNION COLLEGE, concluded.

+1970 - Speech and Hearing program accredited by Professional Services Board of the American Board of Examiners in Speech Pathology and Audiology for Clinical Services.

+Undergraduate and graduate programs of Music Department accredited by National Association of Schools of Music.

+1975 - Library science credentials program approved by the Teacher Preparation and Licensing Commission of California.

-- PACIFIC UNION COLLEGE PREPARATORY SCHOOL.
-Angwin, California. - 1882 Established as Healdsburg Academy. - 1909 Moved as part of Pacific Union College. - 1911 First class graduated at Angwin, California. - 1930 Accredited by SDA Board of Regents (May 28). - 1934 Academy separated in administration from the college. - 1942 Moved to its own facilities on Pacific Union College campus.
+PACIFIC UNION COLLEGE PREPARATORY SCHOOL.
+Angwin, California.

+- 1882 Established as Healdsburg Academy. - 1909 Moved as part of Pacific Union College. - 1911 First class graduated at Angwin, California. - 1930 Accredited by SDA Board of Regents (May 28). - 1934 Academy separated in administration from the college. - 1942 Moved to its own facilities on Pacific Union College campus.